 Citrix lets you choose the right technical support program for your needs, with options including free web-based tools, our extensive network of solutions providers and technical support directly from Citrix.

 The goal of Citrix support programs is to provide our customers with the tools and knowledge needed to identify any technical issue they have experienced.
-Once identified, Citrix will be able to recommend the next steps required to resolve the issue, from updating with the latest hotfix or service pack to product upgrades or migrations for older, outdated products.
-In some situations, Citrix may determine that an escalation is required in order to further isolate the issue and potentially resolve it with a private hotfix.
+Once identified, Citrix may recommend the next steps required to resolve or prevent the issue.
+This may include recommendations to apply configuration changes, existing product updates or upgrades.
+In some situations, Citrix may determine that an escalation is required in order to further isolate the issue and potentially resolve it with a new product update.
 Your Citrix support representative will tell you the appropriate steps to resolve technical product issues.

 For the purpose of this policy, the following support definitions apply:

-When Citrix initiates a product or release through these lifecycle phases, an announcement is made on the Notice of Status Change (NSC) date and the Product Matrix Table is updated to include the specific dates for End of Sales (EOS), End of Maintenance and End of Life.
+When Citrix initiates a product or release through lifecycle phases, an announcement is made on the Notice of Status Change (NSC) date and the Product Matrix Table is updated to include the specific dates for each phase.
 For definitions of the various lifecycle dates, refer to Lifecycle Definitions.

-The Citrix Product Lifecycle Support policy is intended exclusively for the benefit of existing Citrix customers with respect to the products they have already purchased.
-It is not intended to apply to other products or to any other third parties.
-Citrix reserves the right to make changes to its Product Lifecycle Support policy at its sole discretion from time to time as business needs require.
-Policy statements on www.citrix.com will be updated to reflect any changes upon their effective date.
+The Product Lifecycle Support Policy is intended exclusively for the benefit of Citrix customers with respect to the perpetual and subscription license software, appliance and Saas products they purchase.
+It is not intended to benefit any third parties or apply to any third party products.
+Citrix reserves the right to make changes to its Product Lifecycle Support Policy, for all products or a particular product, at its sole discretion, from time to time, as business needs require, without notice.
+The Product Lifecycle Support Policy web pages will be updated with respect to any changes as of their effective date.

 Last updated: August 1, 2022

 To help you plan and prepare for your product, maintenance and support needs, this page describes the key lifecycle phases and support policies in the product lifecycle.